Decomposition: Exposure to the elements

-In extremely dry or cold conditions, the normal process of decomposition is halted – by either lack of moisture or temperature controls on bacterial and enzymatic action – causing the body to be preserved as a mummy.
+In extremely dry or cold conditions, the normal process of decomposition is halted—by either lack of moisture or temperature controls on bacterial and enzymatic action—causing the body to be preserved as a mummy.
 Frozen mummies commonly restart the decomposition process when thawed (see Ötzi the Iceman), whilst heat-desiccated mummies remain so unless exposed to moisture.

 The bodies of newborns who never ingested food are an important exception to the normal process of decomposition.
 They lack the internal microbial flora that produces much of decomposition and quite commonly mummify if kept in even moderately dry conditions.

 Anaerobic vs aerobic

 Aerobic decomposition takes place in the presence of oxygen.
 This is most common to occur in nature.
 Living organisms that use oxygen to survive feed on the body.
 Anaerobic decomposition takes place in the absence of oxygen.
-This could be a place where the body is buried in organic material and oxygen can not reach it.
+This could be a place where the body is buried in organic material and oxygen cannot reach it.
 This process of putrefaction has a bad odor accompanied by it due to the hydrogen sulfide and organic matter containing sulfur.

 Artificial preservation

 Embalming is the practice of delaying the decomposition of human and animal remains.
 Embalming slows decomposition somewhat but does not forestall it indefinitely.
 Embalmers typically pay great attention to parts of the body seen by mourners, such as the face and hands.
-The chemicals used in embalming repel most insects and slow down bacterial putrefaction by either killing existing bacteria in or on the body themselves or by "fixing" cellular proteins, which means that they cannot act as a nutrient source for subsequent bacterial infections.
+The chemicals used in embalming repel most insects and slow down bacterial putrefaction by either killing existing bacteria in or on the body themselves or by fixing cellular proteins, which means that they cannot act as a nutrient source for subsequent bacterial infections.
 In sufficiently dry environments, an embalmed body may end up mummified and it is not uncommon for bodies to remain preserved to a viewable extent after decades.
 Notable viewable embalmed bodies include those of: